Chamshron/week5_project/READ_ME.md

 Sport Scoring Application

-This is a Sport Scoring application that provides the European Kendo League the main functions you would expect of a score keeping app; allow the user to create, edit, and remove teams; allow the user to create new games; allow the user to view all games for a team and all teams in a game; allow the user to see if a game was won or lost.
+The European Kendo Federation has reached out to you to create a sport scoring application for their coaches; this app would allow the user to create, edit, and remove teams; allow the user to create new games; allow the user to view all games for a team and all teams in a game; allow the user to see if a game was won or lost.

 MVP:
 - The app should allow the user to create, edit, and remove teams.
 - The user should be able to create a new game.
-- There should be a way to display all games for a team and all teams in a game.
+- There should be able to display all games for a team and all teams in a game.
 - The app should show if a game was won or lost.

 Extensions:
 - The app should allow the user to add players to their team and remove them.
 - The app should allow the user to delete a game.
+- The app should show if a game ended in a draw.

 Extended Extensions:
+- The app should be able to display all players for a team.
 - The app should show the different categories the individual players are competing in as well.
 - The app should show a ranking of highest number of wins to lowest number of wins.